PSASchool/Python-Slots/README.md

 ```bash
 sudo nano /etc/environment
 ```
-Add the following lines, substituting text in brackets for the value it represents:
+Add the following lines, substituting text in brackets for the value you entered into the scoreboard.
+(The team UUID is located under the settings tab.)
 ```
 SM_TEAM_NAME="{teamname}"
 SM_TEAM_ID="{teamid}"